 Root canal therapy is often referred to simply as a “root canal.”
 However, a root canal is not really a dental treatment — it is part of a tooth’s anatomy.
 It is the space inside the root of a tooth that contains its nerves and soft tissues.
 Collectively, the substances inside the root canal are known as tooth pulp.

 When the tooth’s pulp becomes damaged or is no longer functioning, root canal therapy may be necessary.
-During the procedure, Dr. Thomas, our practice’s endodontist, creates a tiny hole in the tooth in order to access the pulp.
-He cleans out the damaged area and removes the tooth’s nerve.
-Then, he fills in the tooth with a special material called gutta percha.
+During the procedure, a tiny hole in the tooth is needed in order to access the pulp.
+We will cleans out the damaged area and removes the tooth’s nerve.
+Then, we fills in the tooth with a special material called gutta percha.

 Thanks to modern dental techniques, patients usually feel little to noting during the procedure.
 You may experience some soreness afterward, but that should disappear relatively quickly.